OCI Bundles

 Kill switches

---no-oci(any command) orDATAMITSU_NO_OCI=1— disable bundle seeding entirely; tools download directly as before.- Bundles change where bytes come from, never which versions run: tool resolution and cache keys are identical with and without a bundle.
+--no-oci(any command) orDATAMITSU_NO_OCI=1— disable bundle seeding entirely; tools download directly as before.
+It switches off an accelerator, so it does not disable a parser that declares anocisource: that registry is the only route to those bytes.DATAMITSU_OFFLINEremains the hard network gate.- Bundles change where bytes come from, never which versions run: tool resolution and cache keys are identical with and without a bundle.

 Producing a bundle